Introduction

 The installation of epinowcast

-is not required for using the package,
+is not required for using the package.

-however, its pre and post-processing functions provide a lot of the data
+However, its pre and post-processing functions provide a lot of the data wrangling needed to set up the nowcasting problem.

-We will just be using the R
+We note that we will just be using components of epinowcast

-, which can be
+, which can be installed using the following:

-3 Data
+Data

 Nowcasting of right-truncated case counts involves the estimation of reporting delays for recently reported data.
 For this, we need case counts indexed both by when they were diagnosed (often called the “reference date”) and by when they were reported (i.e. when administratively recorded via public health surveillance; often called “report date”).
 The difference between the reference date and the report date is the reporting delay.
 For this quick start, we use daily level data from the Robert Koch Institute via the Germany Nowcasting hub.
 These data represent hospital admission counts by date of positive test and date of test report in Germany up to October 1, 2021.

-We will filter the data to just look at the national-level data, for all age
+We will filter the data to just look at the national-level data, for all age groups.

-We will pretend that we are making a nowcast as of August 1, 2021, therefore
+We will pretend that we are making a nowcast as of August 1, 2021, therefore we will exclude all reference dates and report dates from before that date.

 germany_covid19_hosp